sourcegraph/sourcegraph-public-snapshot/doc/cli/references/repos/add-metadata.md

     	$ src repos add-metadata -repo=repoID -key=mykey -value=myvalue

-  Omitting -value will create a tag (a key with a null value)~
+  Omitting -value will create a tag (a key with a null value).

-  [DEPRECATED] Note that 'add-kvp' is deprecated and will be removed in future release~ Use 'add-metadata' instead~
+  [DEPRECATED] Note that 'add-kvp' is deprecated and will be removed in future release.
+Use 'add-metadata' instead.

 ```